The Purpose of Riposte

 (c) Protect the safety of users, user privacy and user confidentiality;

-(d) Uphold the reputation of Riposte as a safe and secure Application that encourages healthy dialogue and discussion between its users and engagement with the community overall;
+(d) Uphold the reputation of Riposte as a safe and secure Application that encourages healthy expression by it's users and engagement with the community overall;

 (e) Ensure that users are aware that Riposte has a zero-tolerance policy for users that use the Riposte Application as a vehicle for any unacceptable ‘electronic behaviour’.

 2.1 Riposte regards the use of the Riposte Application as primarily a form of communication and relationship among individuals.
-Riposte believes in dialogue among its users and believes that users and the community can both derive and provide important benefits from exchanges of perspective.
+Riposte believes in the expression of experiences among its users and believes that users and the community can both derive and provide important benefits from exchanges of perspective.

 2.4 If you have any confusion about whether to publish something on the Riposte Application, the intention is that this Code of Conduct will resolve it.
 If, after checking this Code of Conduct, you are still unclear, it is best to refrain from posting the content.